michael-rodriguez22/COURSE-react-front-to-back-2022/notes/notes.md

 setState(previousValue => previousValue + 1)

 passing function as argument to setState() allows you to access previous value before changing it

+with PropTypes.arrayOf(PropTypes.shape({ /_ individual PropTypes _/ })) you can further specify the PropTypes of each item in an array